2011–2012 Mauritanian protests: Responses to Protests and Their Repression

 Although the February 25th Movement initially lacked widespread support, its popularity increased dramatically as other groups joined the movement and security forces continued to repress largely peaceful protests with violence and heavy-handed tactics.
 Despite their initial hesitation to support or join the protests, opposition parties, labor unions, and local politicians began to declare their support for the protestors.
 Several opposition members of parliament, for example, denounced the repression of the February 25th Movement's protests and threatened to physically join protestors in the streets to protect them from violence at the hands of security forces.
-At the same time, local politicians such as the mayor of the city of Awjeft, Mohamed El Moctor Ould Ehmeyen Amar, resigned from the ruling political party to protest the violence against protestors and support their cause.
+At the same time, local politicians such as the mayor of the city of Aoujeft, Mohamed El Mokhtar Ould Ehmeyen Amar, resigned from the ruling political party to protest the violence against protestors and support their cause.

-Mauritanian officials, on the other hand, were quick to downplay the importance of the protests — and especially their potential to lead to revolution — by declaring that Mauritania had already undergone a revolution (a reference to the 2008 coup led by President Aziz) and that the demands of the protestors were already met.
+Mauritanian officials, on the other hand, were quick to downplay the importance of the protests — and especially their potential to lead to a revolution — by declaring that Mauritania had already undergone a revolution (a reference to the 2008 coup led by President Aziz) and that the demands of the protestors were already met.
 They cited the foundations of democracy in Mauritania, recent anti-corruption campaigns, work to raise the standard of living for Mauritanians, and increases in individual and public freedoms to support their claim that the protestors' demands (and those of the Arab Spring) were already included in Mauritania's government programs.
 Addressing the impact of the Arab Spring directly, officials from the Aziz regime declared that Mauritania was not Tunisia or Egypt and even claimed that these countries (and others involved in the Arab Spring) were imitating Mauritania's revolution of three years prior (the 2008 coup).
 Protestors and the February 25th Movement rejected these claims outright and continued to call for changes to government programs and the resignation of Aziz and his regime.

 Protests against the census

 Hundreds of black African Mauritanians marched starting in late September 2011 to decry the government census as "racist" due to a higher standard for blacks to prove Mauritanian citizenship than Arabs.
 On 27 September 2011, seven black protesters were shot by police in Maghama, near the international border with Senegal, and one of them, Lamine Mangan, died from his wounds.

-Days later, 56 protesters were arrested in Noaukchott.
-Protesters gathered in Inal in the country's north, as well as in Noaukchott, on 28 November to again rally against the census.
-At least one was wounded and another was detained as security forces intervened to stop the protest in the capital city.
+Days later, 56 protesters were arrested in Nouakchott.
+Protesters gathered in Inal in the country's north, as well as in Nouakchott, on 28 November to again rally against the census.
+At least one was wounded, and another was detained as security forces intervened to stop the protest in the capital city.